Generating income and maximising funds

 Use your school site to make extra money

-Consider letting out your school premises to generate additional income.
+Consider letting out your school premises to generate additional income after the school day, in school holidays, and at weekends.
 You could provide space for:

 • Evening and weekend adult education classes